kaheechan/G9/README.md

 * Performance Metrics: This experiment evaluates the performance of the model using mean squared error (MSE) and accuracy.
 These two metrics provide important information about the performance of the model on the training and test data.
 MSE is used to measure the prediction error of continuous output, while accuracy (Accuracy) is used to evaluate the performance of classification models.
 The use of these two metrics is appropriate because they provide different aspects of performance information.
 * Classification Report: Generating a classification report is mentioned, which is a good practice.
 Classification reports usually include indicators such as precision, recall, F1 score, etc., which are very helpful for understanding the performance of the model on each category.
 This can help determine if the model is performing better or worse on certain categories.
 * Tuning and Improvement: While some descriptions of the model are provided, no hyperparameter tuning or other steps for further improvement are mentioned in the lab report.
 In practical applications, multiple trials and adjustments are usually required to optimize model performance.
-* Overall, this project appears to be a reasonable modeling of a classification problem, using an appropriate neural network architecture and performance evaluation metrics.
-However, more detailed information, such as the choice of hyperparameters and the results of the training process, as well as a broader model performance report, would provide a more complete understanding of the quality of experiments and model performance

-# Challenges
-### Data Exploration
-The biggest challenge we came across with this Data Exploration milestone was figuring out how to extract the data from the two `.root` files we are working with.
-Initially, the plan was to convert these `.root` files into `.csv` files outside of Colab by first converting them into a dictionary and then a pandas dataframe and finally saving as a `.csv`, and then import the `.csv` files into Colab and work with those.
-However, for some reason, the `.csv` file conversion process was causing us to loose important data, so we decided to directly work with the `.root` files in Colab.
-We were able to copy and paste our old code which converted these `.root` files into a dictionary and then a pandas dataframe.
-Figuring out how to work with `.root` files without installing root in general was another challenge.

-### Preprocessing and First Model Building and Evaluation

-#Evaluation of Preprocessing and First Model Building
 * For the four cross-validation folds (Folds), the MSE of each fold is very close, all around 0.018.
 The average MSE value is 0.018, which means that the average prediction error of the model is relatively small.
 MSE measures the difference between the predicted value of the model and the actual value, and a smaller MSE indicates a better predictive performance of the model.
 * R2 Score Analysis: